PPF Car Detailing Service in Dubai: What It Includes and Costs

-Paint protection film changes the substrate you are working on.
-You are no longer detailing clear coat directly.
-The film surface has its own chemistry, hardness, and self-healing properties that respond differently to chemicals, heat, and abrasion than bare paint.
+PPF car detailing in Dubai requires a different approach to standard clear coat care.
+When you detail a car with paint protection film installed, you are working on the film surface, not the paint itself.
+The film has its own chemistry, hardness, and self-healing properties that respond differently to chemicals, heat, and abrasion than bare paint.

 The key practical differences: PPF is more susceptible to solvent damage than well-maintained clear coat, the film edges require specific attention to prevent lifting, and any product that contains high concentrations of isopropyl alcohol or petroleum distillates can soften the film adhesive and cause edge lifting or haze.